Himalayan Herders (film): Production

 Naomi Bishop wrote an article about the village of Melamchi, focusing particularly on their farming of zomo in 1989; it was published Human Ecology 17th volume.
 In the article she talks about topics that are not covered in the film, and goes into more details with topics discussed in the film.
 One of the topics that is discussed in the article and not included in the film is that the fields that zomo herders live in are away from the village in huts called Goths.
-The majority of the film was shot between the years 1986 - 1989; the rest of the film was shot between the years 1971-1972 and in the year 1993.
+The majority of the film was shot between the years 1986–1989; the rest of the film was shot between the years 1971–1972 and in 1993.

 Reception

 The film was reviewed in American Anthropologist in 1998 by James Fisher.
 He said the film "Sometimes... raise more questions than they answer."
 Despite this criticism, James said that it accurately tells the story of the people of this village and is one of the best ethnographic films about Nepal.